microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 <img src="./media/FHIR-Bulk_Loader_Zip_Upload_Edit.png" height="428">

-+ Once you click **Upload**, the FHIR-Bulk Loader will automatically import the data from the .zip file into the Azure API for FHIR database.
++ Once you click **Upload**, the FHIR-Bulk Loader will automatically import the data from the .zip file into the FHIR service database.

 4. Now, when you do a refresh and click on **bundlesprocessed**, you should see six files as shown below.